ds5678/CanneryManufacturing/README.md

 ## Installation

-1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe).
+* If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
-2. Download the latest version of `CanneryManufacturing.dll` and `CanneryManufacturing.modcomponent` from the [releases page](https://github.com/ds5678/CanneryManufacturing/releases).
+* Install the latest version of [ModComponent](https://github.com/ds5678/ModComponent) and its dependencies.
-3. Download the latest version of `ModComponent.dll` from the [releases page](https://github.com/ds5678/ModComponent/releases).
+* Download the latest version of `CanneryManufacturing.dll` and `CanneryManufacturing.modcomponent` from the [releases page](https://github.com/ds5678/CanneryManufacturing/releases).
-4. Download the latest version of `ModSettings.dll` from its [release page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-5. Move `ModComponent.dll` and `ModSettings.dll` into the Mods folder in your TLD install directory.
-6. Run The Long Dark once.
-It should generate a subfolder called `ModComponentZips` in your mods folder.
-7. Move `CanneryManufacturing.dll` into your mods folder
+* Move `CanneryManufacturing.dll` and `CanneryManufacturing.modcomponent` into your mods folder
-8. Move `CanneryManufacturing.modcomponent` into the `ModComponentZips` folder.

-## Known Issues

-If a player has enough gunpowder to make one flare shell, they can make an infinite amount.
-This bug does not originate from the mod, but instead from the base game.
-In the base game, if a player has enough gunpowder for one rifle/revolver cartridge, then they are only limited by their shell casings and bullets.